 Does this resource grow back naturally and abundantly?
-Does anything have to be abused, killed, or used up for good?
+Does anything have to be abused, killed, or depleted for good?
 Does this resource require toxic chemicals or produce toxic emissions to process?
 How much waste does harvesting or manufacturing this material create?

 *How Bio-Degradable They Are